leolech14/Evolve/README.md

 These tests rely on the checked-in golden CSV files and therefore do not require `pdfplumber` unless you add new PDFs.

+## Checking Parser Accuracy

+Run `scripts/check_accuracy.py` to compare the parser output with any golden files:

+    python scripts/check_accuracy.py

+The tool runs `pdf_to_csv.main()` for each PDF in the repo root and reports diffs and a match percentage.

 ## Auto-Patch Loop

 The GitHub Actions workflow uses `.github/tools/evolve.py` to automatically